Sampling with Mollified Interaction Energy Descent: Introduction

 While mollifiers can be interpreted as kernels with diminishing bandwidths, our analysis is fundamentally different from that of SVGD where a fixed-bandwidth kernel is used to define a reproducing kernel Hilbert space (RKHS) on which the Stein discrepancy has a closed-form \citep{gorham2017measuring}.
 Deriving a version of the Stein discrepancy for constrained domains is far from trivial and requires special treatment \citep{shi2021sampling,xu2021generalised}.
-In contrast, our energy has the same form for constrained and unconstrained domains and approximates the $\chi^2$ divergence so long as the bandwidth is sufficiently small so that short-range interaction dominates the energy: this idea of using diminishing bandwidths in sampling is under-explored for methods like SVGD.
+In contrast, our energy has a unified form for constrained and unconstrained domains and approximates the $\chi^2$ divergence as long as the bandwidth is sufficiently small so that short-range interaction dominates the energy: this idea of using diminishing bandwidths in sampling is under-explored for methods like SVGD.

 Algorithmically, we use first-order optimization to minimize MIEs discretized using particles.
 We introduce a log-sum-exp trick to neutralize the effect of arbitrary scaling of the mollifiers and the target density; this form also improves numerical stability significantly.
-Since we turn sampling into optimization, we can readily apply existing constrained sampling techniques such as reparameterization using a differentiable (not necessarily bijective) map or the dynamic barrier method by \citet{gong2021bi} to handle a generic differentiable inequality constraint.
+Since we turn sampling into optimization, we can readily apply existing constrained sampling techniques such as reparameterization using a differentiable (not necessarily bijective) map or the dynamic barrier method by \citet{gong2021bi} to handle generic differentiable inequality constraints.
 Our method is effective as it only uses first-order derivatives of both the target density and the inequality constraint (or the reparameterization map), enabling large-scale applications in machine learning (see e.g. \cref{fig:fairness_bnn}).
-For unconstrained sampling problems, we show MIED achieves comparable performance to particle-based algorithms like SVGD, while for constrained sampling problems, MIED demonstrates strong performance compared to alternatives while being more flexible with constraint-handling.
+For unconstrained sampling problems, we show MIED achieves comparable performance to particle-based algorithms like SVGD, while for constrained sampling problems, MIED demonstrates strong performance compared to alternatives while being more flexible with constraint handling.